hypermodules/hypermodul.es/README.md

 <dl>
     <dt>What is this?</dt>
     <dd>Hypermodules started as a github org to facilitate the development of hyperamp, a desktop music player built with web technologies.
-Now it houses related libraries and tools that benefit from <a href="https://twitter.com/zeke/status/826504522679791616">collective open source ownership</a>.</dd>
+Now it houses related libraries and tools that <a href="https://twitter.com/zeke/status/826504522679791616">benefit</a> from collective <a href="http://ungoldman.com/articles/open-source-maintenance-guidelines/">open source gardening/shepherding</a>.</dd>
     <dt>What is hypermodular development?</dt>
     <dd>Hypermodular development generally refers to a style of software development that emerged from early Node.js module authoring patterns.
 There is no official definition but the they seem to follow a few general patterns:
         <ul>